- Doug Egan, Chairman & CEO

 Prior to PG&E, Gary was a manager of development at J. Makowski Associates and prior to that worked for both Catalyst Energy Construction, Inc. and its spin-off Hydro Power Corporation developing and overseeing construction of 1 to 5 MW hydroelectric projects.
 Gary holds a Bachelor of Science degree in Mechanical Engineering from the University of Massachusetts at Amherst and is a licensed Professional Engineer in the Commonwealth of Massachusetts.

-Dave leads CPV's asset management group, which currently manages the Sentinel and Keenan II projects and six other power projects in six power markets totaling over 4700 MW of installed capacity.
-Working closely with CPV's energy management team, Dave and the CPV asset management team function as the "owner for hire" for these projects; responsible for strategic direction and execution, buying and selling power and fuel, negotiating and managing project contracts, implementing improvement initiatives, managing financing and M&A transactions and maintaining books, records and compliance.
+Dave has led CPV's asset management group (CPV AMG) since 2003.
+Currently CPV AMG manages over 6,700 MW of installed capacity across seven power markets.
+These facilities include the CPV Sentinel, Woodbridge and Keenan II energy projects as well as ten 3rd party-owned power projects.
+Working closely with CPV's energy management team, CPV AMG functions as the "owner for hire"; responsible for strategic direction and execution, buying and selling power and fuel, negotiating and managing project contracts, implementing improvement initiatives, managing financing and M&A transactions and maintaining books, records and compliance.

 Immediately prior to joining CPV, Dave was Director of Mergers and Acquisitions at AES Corporation, and led transactions that made AES one of the five largest operators of wind power projects in the US.
-From 1993 to 2003 Dave worked at PG&E National Energy Group (NEG) where he led NEG's mergers and acquisitions group.
-In this position Dave was instrumental in 15 transactions totaling over $4 billion, including the $1.6 billion acquisition of the electric generating business of New England Electric Systems, Inc., the $1 billion inaugural bond offer by NEG, and the $275 million purchase of J. Makowski Company.
+From 1993 to 2003, Dave worked at PG&E National Energy Group (NEG) where he led NEG's mergers and acquisitions group.
+In this position Dave was instrumental in 15 transactions totaling over $4 billion, including the $1.6 billion electric generating business acquisition of New England Electric Systems, Inc., the $1 billion inaugural bond offer by NEG, and the $275 million purchase of J. Makowski Company.

 Dave held various positions, including VP Corporate Development, at Ultramar plc, a medium sized oil company from 1980 through 1992.